jalindsay/express-react/README.md

 Experimenting with creating a pure nodejs/express backend.
-Frontend is just React with stock MaterialUI components.
+Frontend is React with stock MaterialUI components.
+This project will mostly be testbed for new tech/frameworks.